Teen Titans season 2

 The second season of the animated television series Teen Titans, based on the DC comics series of the same time by Bob Haney and Bruno Premiani, originally aired on Cartoon Network in the United States.
 Developed by Glen Murakami, Sam Register, and television writer David Slack.
 The series was produced by DC Entertainment and Warner Bros.
 Animation.
 The series focuses on a team of crime-fighting teenaged superheroes, consisting of the leader Robin, foreign alien princess Starfire, green shapeshifter Beast Boy, the dark sorceress Raven, and the technological genius Cyborg.
 The season focuses on a new character, Terra, a hero possessing the ability to move the earth while struggling to accept her boundaries and the Titans as her friends, with Slade's looming presence in her life making it all the more difficult.

-The season premiered on January 10, 2004 and ran until August 21, 2004, broadcasting 13 episodes.
+The season premiered on January 10, 2004 and ran until August 21, broadcasting 13 episodes.
 The season also aired on Kids' WB on later dates.
 The season re-aired on Kids' WB during the 2007–08 U.S. network television season on The CW for the final time, but instead airing episodes out of order.

 Warner Bros.
-Home Video released the second season on DVD in the United States on September 12, 2006 and in Canada on September 26, 2006.
+Home Video released the second season on DVD in the United States on September 12, 2006 and in Canada on September 26.
 Upon release of the season on DVD, the season received critical acclaim with the Terra story arc being singled out for praise.

 Production

 Season two of Teen Titans aired on Cartoon Network Saturday nights at 9:00 P.M., from January 10 to August 21, 2004.
-During its broadcast, the series shifted from programming blocks Toonami to Miguzi, beginning April 17, 2004.
+During its broadcast, the series shifted from programming blocks Toonami to Miguzi, beginning on April 17.
 The season was produced by DC Entertainment and Warner Bros.
 Animation, executive produced by Sander Schwartz and produced by Glen Murakami, Bruce Timm and Linda M. Steiner.
-Staff directors for the series included Michael Chang, Ciro Nieli and Alex Soto.
+Staff directors for the series included Michael Chang, Ciro Nieli, and Alex Soto.
 The episodes for the season were written by a team of writers, which included Adam Beechen, Rick Copp, Rob Hoegee, Dwayne McDuffie, David Slack, and Amy Wolfram.
-Producer Murakami worked with Derrick Wyatt, Brianne Drouhard, and Jon Suzuki on character design while Hakjoon Kang was the background designer for the series.
+Murakami worked with Derrick Wyatt, Brianne Drouhard, and Jon Suzuki on character design while Hakjoon Kang was the background designer for the series.